CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: Conclusions

 \section{Conclusions}

-This paper has presented the design and iterative development of a CTF as a Service platform built on \textit{Proxmox} virtualization using \textit{Terraform}, \textit{Ansible}, \textit{Docker Swarm}, and \textit{HAProxy}.
-The platform addresses the main operational barriers to hosting CTF competitions in academic environments: the complexity of infrastructure provisioning, the absence of automated deployment pipelines, and the difficulty of maintaining session persistence across replicated containers.
+This paper has presented the design and iterative development of a CTF as a Service platform built on \textit{Proxmox} virtualisation using \textit{Terraform}, \textit{Ansible}, \textit{Docker Swarm}, and \textit{HAProxy}.
+The platform addresses the main operational barriers to hosting CTF competitions in academic settings: the complexity of infrastructure provisioning, the absence of automated deployment pipelines, and the difficulty of maintaining session persistence across replicated containers.

-Over a series of development iterations, the system evolved from a manual deployment script into a cohesive and reproducible infrastructure stack with two distinct operational modes that support both development teams and deployment administrators.
-The resulting platform has demonstrated the viability of automated, Infrastructure as Code-based CTF hosting on on-premises hardware, with a clear trajectory toward the commercial CTF as a Service offering that UPNA envisions as its long-term horizon.
+Over a series of development iterations, the system evolved from a manual deployment script to a cohesive, reproducible infrastructure stack with two differentiated operational modes supporting both development teams and deployment administrators.
+The resulting platform has demonstrated the feasibility of automated, Infrastructure as Code-based CTF hosting on own hardware, with a clear trajectory towards the commercial CTF as a Service offering that UPNA has as its horizon.

-The platform constitutes a foundation upon which more advanced capabilities can be built, including automatic scaling, integrated monitoring, and a polished administration interface, in future development cycles.
-The work demonstrates that open-source tools, when combined in a principled manner, can drastically reduce the operational burden of professional-grade CTF hosting.
+The platform constitutes a foundation upon which to build more advanced capabilities, including automatic scaling, integrated monitoring, and a polished administration interface, in future development cycles.
+The work demonstrates that open-source tools, when combined thoughtfully, can drastically reduce the operational burden of professional-grade CTF hosting.